 Oklahoma City Tennis Center

 Housed inside Will Rogers Park, the Oklahoma City Tennis Center is the largest public park facility in the central United States.
-This brilliant center features an astounding 36 tennis courts, including 24 outdoor, six indoor and six youth courts.
+This brilliant center features an astounding 36 lighted tennis courts including 24 outdoor, six indoor and six youth courts.
 Three separate renovations in the 21st century have turned this into a world-class tennis facility, featuring six climate-controlled indoor courts, a remodeled pro shop and locker rooms, upgraded sports lighting, misting stations, covered seating and more.
-It’s no wonder the venue was selected to host the USTA National Championships in October 2019.
+It’s no wonder the venue was selected to host the USTA National Championships in October 2019 and October 2020.

 Bennett Center at State Fair Park